What’s the best way to deal with an escrow shortage?

 Is it smart to pay my escrow shortage in full?

-It depends on your financial situation.
+It depends on your financial situation, comfort level and goals.
 There are pros and cons to paying it in full.

 “Depending on how you want your payments to look and fluctuate, some find it easier to pay their shortage in full to keep their payments as close to what they were before,” said Erin Douglass, mortgage lending consultant supervisor at Dupaco.

-But paying the shortage in full won’t save you any money because interest isn’t charged on a shortage amount.
+Keep in mind: Paying the shortage in full won’t save you any money, because interest isn’t charged on the shortage amount.
+You’re simply deciding when to pay the shortage.

 Before you pay an escrow shortage in full, you’ll want to: